-- 2021: One hate crimes reported - One Vandelism on-campus characterized by a religion bias. - 2022: One hate crimes reported - One Intimidation on-campus characterized by a race bias.
+• One Vandelism on-campus characterized by a religion bias.

+• One Intimidation on-campus characterized by a race bias.

 A crime is considered unfounded for Clery Act purposes if a sworn or commissioned law enforcement personnel make a formal determination that the report is false or baseless.